PMP Exam Preparation (92 Blogs) Become a Certified Professional

 • Hypothesis Testing

-28. What is stakeholder analysis and Power-Interest Grid used for?
+28. What is stakeholder analysis and the Power-Interest Grid used for?

 Stakeholder Analysis is the technique used for identifying, analyzing and prioritizing potential stakeholders who might be associated with the project in some way or another.
-It can also be defined as a process which should take place before the project begins, where you identify or analyze the stakeholders and group them according to various factors like their interest in the project, their contribution to the project and their influence to the project.
-This helps in determining how to prioritize and communicate with different stakeholders.
+It can also be defined as a process that should take place before the project begins, where you identify or analyze the stakeholders and group them according to various factors like their interest in the project, their contribution to the project, and their influence on the project.
+This helps determine how to prioritize and communicate with different stakeholders.
 Now, analyzing stakeholders will give you all the necessary information about who they are, what their needs or expectations may be, what issues matter to them and many more.
 All of this information can be very helpful in making your projects successful.

-A power-interest grid is used for classifying the stakeholders according to their power over the project and their interest on its results; based on these two criteria’s you can allocate a position for each one on the power- interest grid.
+The power-interest grid classifies the stakeholders according to their power over the project and their interest in its results; based on these two criteria, you can allocate a position for each one on the grid.

 power interest grid - PMP Interview Questions - Edureka

-• For stakeholders in the high power, high interest quadrant, needs to be managed closely, they should be your top priority and you should engage them and put in efforts to satisfy them.
+• Stakeholders in the high-power, high-interest quadrant need to be managed closely.
+They should be your top priority, and you should engage them and make efforts to satisfy them.

-• For stakeholders in the high power, low interest quadrant, you should put efforts to keep them satisfied, but as they have low interest, you should not always disturb or bother them.
+• You should put effort into keeping stakeholders in the high-power, low-interest quadrant satisfied, but as they are low-interest, you should not always disturb or bother them.

-• Next, For Stakeholders in the low power, high interest quadrant, you should keep them informed about the project’s updates, growth and so on because these are the stakeholders who are highly interested in the project.
+• Next, you should keep stakeholders in the low-power, high-interest quadrant informed about the project’s updates, growth, and so on because these are the stakeholders who are highly interested in the project.

-• For stakeholders in the low power, low interest quadrant, they should be given least priority.
-You can just put minimum effort and just monitor them, in case their position on the grid changes to something more significant.
+• Stakeholders in the low-power, low-interest quadrant should be given the least priority.
+You can put in minimum effort and monitor them in case their position on the grid changes to something more significant.

 29. How will you manage the team members who are not working to their full potential in a PMP project?